Finding Out About Citations, Tickets, and More

 If you pulled over and fortune is smiling down upon you, you’ll get off with a traffic warning rather than a citation.
 The warning can be both written and verbal, but it is essentially the traffic officer telling you that you have committed an offense of some kind, but that you are being spared the citation.
 This is completely up to the officer that stopped you.
 If you get an officer that is having a bad day, it could lead to an actual citation.
 The only thing to do to totally prevent citations is to not violate stated ordinances.

-When you require assistance with traffic violations in Halifax, VA, Danville, VA, and Chatham, VA call 434-237-2245 with Affordable Bail Bonding today.
+When you require assistance with traffic violations in Halifax, VA, Danville, VA, and Chatham, VA call 434-237-2245 with A-1 Affordable Bail Bonds today.